Ismailnajib/Web_App_Scraping/README.md

 * Provide a guide for input requirements (valid URL formats, entity types) and supported file formats.
 * This is link for deployment : ==>  https://web-app-scraping.streamlit.app
 * Link Video demo :  https://github.com/Ismailnajib/Web_App_Scraping/blob/main/Video_demo.mp4
+## Phase 10: Actual Problems
+### 1: Deployment Issues:
+* Chromedriver Problem: Description: The app relies on Chromedriver for web scraping tasks.
+However, during deployment, the Chromedriver cannot run directly on the Streamlit Cloud or similar server-side platforms.
+* Impact: This prevents the app from executing scraping tasks as expected.